GOOD COP BAD COP2: Model United Nations Conference, 2023

-Participation is by school group and includes a commitment to establishing a sustainability project in the local school/community after the event.
+Register your interest today.
+Participation is by school group and can include a commitment to establishing a 6-month sustainability project in the local school/community after the event.
 Business mentoring will be available.
-To apply for your school to participate or to support as a business, please contact us here
+For more information and to apply for your school to participate, click here.

 BUILDING A CHINA-LITERATE GENERATION : CURRICULUM ENRICHMENT DAYS

 We know that young people in the UK today are disadvantaged in cultural know-how when compared to their Chinese peer group.
 When knowledge means power and ultimately access to jobs, we fill a gap in vital 21st century learning by delivering the building blocks to create a China-literate generation.
 Rich in mystery, cuisine, history, culture, social change and impact, China offers so much that will intrigue young learners, build their global outlook, foster tolerance and challenge perspectives.
 Our programmes are designed for curriculum enrichment and schools generally invite us in for an off-timetable day with a particular year group.
 We take pupils on a journey of discovery about China sewing seeds of curiosity about the nation that is impacting the modern world.
 Pupils access knowledge about China whilst making connections across multiple curriculum subjects, including history, innovation, politics, geography, maths and science.